ANMOL-design/CodeWhiz-Privacy-Policy/README.md

 We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

-### Changes to this Privacy Policy

-We may update Our Privacy Policy from time to time.
-We will notify You of any changes by posting the new Privacy Policy on this page.

-We will let You know via email and/or a prominent notice on Our Service, prior to the change becoming effective and update the "Last updated" date at the top of this Privacy Policy.

-You are advised to review this Privacy Policy periodically for any changes.
-Changes to this Privacy Policy are effective when they are posted on this page.

 ## Additional Information

 ### Use of Google Analytics and Related Tools